antares-sql/antares/README.md

 ## Philosophy

 Why are we developing an SQL client when there are a lot of them on the market?
-The main goal is to develop a totally free, full featured, cross platform and open source alternative, empowered by JavaScript's ecosystem.
+The main goal is to develop a **forever 100% free (without paid premium feature)**, full featured, as possible community driven, cross platform and open source alternative, empowered by JavaScript ecosystem.
 A modern application created with minimalism and semplicity in mind, with features in the right places, not hundreds of tiny buttons, nested tabs or submenu; productivity comes first.

 ## Installation